hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 theory](https://ncatlab.org/nlab/show/category+theory).
 In contrast to ones that base themselves on stack machines or lambda calculi.

-In simple language, this means that all the "nouns" of this language are the types of values, and all the "verbs" in this language describe the transition from one type of value to another.
+In simple terms, this means that all the "nouns" of this language are the types of values, and all the "verbs" in this language describe the transition from one type of value to another.
+Hence, a "verb" always connects two "nouns."

-Following the analogy, a "verb" always connects two "nouns."
-Verbs can compose with each other by matching their "nouns" types to form a long "paragraph," aka. a program.
+Following the analogy, each "sentence" has one verb, and "sentences" can compose with each other by matching their "nouns" types to form a long "paragraph," aka. a program.

 The advantage of such a construction hinges on a few prior works that, by providing a specific (namely, mathematically lawful) set of "verbs," you can convert from this language to a different domain.
 Notably, these are two known works of